- Associate Professor of Law

 He is also active in professional and academic organizations.
+For his work in consumer rights and mortgage finance, he has been appointed a fellow with the Cambridge University Centre for Property Law.
 As part of the American Association of Laws Schools (AALS), Professor Odinet serves as the chair of the Commercial and Related Consumer Law Section and is a member of the executive committees of both the Real Estate Transactions Section and the Financial Institutions and Consumer Financial Protection Section.
 He has also served as an inaugural real property scholar with the American College of Real Estate Lawyers (ACREL) and the American Bar Association Section of Real Property, Trust & Estate Law (RPTE).
 Lastly, Odinet is co-editor of the Annual Survey of Consumer Finance Law, which appears in the American Bar Association's The Business Lawyer publication.

 Professor Odinet is involved in a number of law reform efforts.
 He is a commissioner with the National Conference of Commissioners on Uniform State Laws and is a member of the Joint Editorial Board on Uniform Real Property Acts.
 He was recently appointed to a committee of the European Law Institute charged with studying the law of digital asset transactions.